ldtcooper/crypto-arbitrage/Proposal.md

 [3] How to Benefit From Crypto Arbitrage. https://coinmarketcap.com/ Accessed 7 Feb 2022.

 [4] Boonpeam, Naratorn, Warodom Werapun, and Tanakorn Karode.
 "The arbitrage system on decentralized exchanges."
 2021 18th International Conference on Electrical Engineering/Electronics, Computer, Telecommunications and Information Technology (ECTI-CON).
 IEEE, 2021.

+[5] Corradi, Anna.
+“Has Top Cryptocurrency Website CoinMarketCap Completely given up on Data Accuracy?”
+Forbes, Forbes Magazine, 23 July 2019, https://www.forbes.com/sites/annacorradi/2019/07/23/has-top-cryptocurrency-website-coinmarketcap-completely-given-up-on-data-accuracy/?sh=37a42a9772d9.

+[6] “Crypto Arbitrage Guide - What It Is and How to Find It - algotrading101 Blog.”
+Quantitative Trading Ideas and Guides - AlgoTrading101 Blog, 14 May 2021, https://algotrading101.com/learn/crypto-arbitrage-guide/.